UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/help.markdown

 This is an artifact of the way Blackboard works - if you're past the deadline, you're flagged as late until your mark is manually reviewed, and until that happens it will show up as zero.
 I apply all the late penalties at once at the end of term, once all the dust has settled with extension requests, so your mark will show as zero until then.

+### Which problem class group am I in?

+This should appear in your Outlook calendar.
+If it doesn't, a spreadsheet of all groups is available [here](https://uob-my.sharepoint.com/:x:/g/personal/fz19826_bristol_ac_uk/Efamu1tlvqdCmVcozY0HNNgBAfbD6YM4KNuQ6oToDFGMEQ?e=NDyJwQ) with one sheet per group (requires UoB login).

+### Can I change my problem class group?

+Yes, if you have a good reason - just email me.
+(Not wanting a 9:00 problem class, while totally understandable, is not a good enough reason - I don't want to overfill the 10:30 class.)

 ### Wait, the Q&A is completely anonymous?
 And I can submit images via Padlet? \*Grins malevolently\*

 It's still moderated - all Padlet posts need to be approved before they'll show up. ;-)